If your goal is to get ripped, then you’ve probably heard about bulking and cutting cycles, right?

 *This system is outlined in detail in the guide: How to Build an Aesthetic Physique

 As you can see, when doing bulking and cutting cycles you start bulking when you’re around 8-10% body fat for males and 15-17% for females, and stop bulking when you’re around 15% body fat for males and 25% for females.
 I’ve written more about when to stop and start bulking/cutting in this post.

 How Long Should Your Bulking And Cutting Cycles Be?

 There’s no definitive answer to this question.

-The length of your bulking and cutting cycles should ideally be determined by your body fat percentage and not by fixed time stamps.
-In other words, you should work within a certain range of body fat.
+Since the length of your bulking and cutting cycles should ideally be determined by your body fat percentage and not by fixed time stamps this mostly depends on your training experience.

 Training Experience Determine The Length Of The Bulking And Cutting Cycles

 If you want to maximize muscle growth, the less training experience you have, the quicker you can gain muscle during your bulking phases, and vice versa.

 This means that with less training experience your bulking and cutting cycles will be shorter, simply because when you gain muscle quicker, you’ll also add fat quicker.
 While on the other end, with more training experience the opposite will be true.